MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/assembly-data-type-assl.md

 ---
 # Assembly Data Type (ASSL)

-  Defines an abstract primitive data type that represents a  [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] assembly or a COM dynamic link library (DLL) associated with a [Server](objects/server-element-assl.md) or [Database](objects/database-element-assl.md) element.
+  Defines an abstract primitive data type that represents a Microsoft .NET Framework assembly or a COM dynamic link library (DLL) associated with a [Server](../objects/server-element-assl.md) or [Database](../objects/database-element-assl.md) element.

 > [!IMPORTANT]
 >  COM assemblies might pose a security risk.
-Due to this risk and other considerations, COM assemblies were deprecated in [!INCLUDE[ssASversion10](../../../includes/ssasversion10-md.md)].
-COM assemblies might not be supported in future releases.
+Due to this risk and other considerations, COM assemblies are depreceated.

 ## Syntax